Terms & Conditions

-4.5 If the Customer notifies CI in writing of any defects in the Services which arise within twelve (12) months of the completion of the Services to be performed pursuant to an Order, CI shall immediately carry out all works necessary to correct any defects in the Services.
+4.5 If the Customer notifies CI in writing of any defects in the Services which arise within twelve (12) months of the completion of the Services to be performed pursuant to an Order, CI shall as soon as is practicable carry out all works necessary to correct any defects in the Services.

 4.6 If any rectification works are performed pursuant to Clause 4.5, CI shall be obliged to carry out all works necessary to correct any further defects in the Services which arise during the remainder of the twelve (12) month defects correction period specified in Clause 4.5.

 4.7 The Customershallcomply with CI’s reasonable operating instructions regarding the Sale Goods and/or the Rental Equipment whichare advised to the Customer in writing at the time of delivery of the Sale Goods and/or the Rental Equipment.